marked42/learning-notes/web/web.md

 window.addEventListener('message', receiver, false);
 ```

 Origins must be carefully checked to prevent cross-site scripting.
+This methods is a modern solution in replace of communication through _`window.name`_ and _fragment identifier_, which should be avoided.

 1. [Web Messaging Standard](https://html.spec.whatwg.org/multipage/web-messaging.html#web-messaging)